thomasgolian/network-monitoring-labs/zabbix-network-alerting-triggers-actions-smtp/README.md

 sudo nano /etc/zabbix/zabbix_agentd.conf
 ```

-We update each .conf file on both monitored hosts (guest VMs).
+We update each .conf file on both monitored Zabbix hosts.
 This will allow the agent to speak to the server.
 <br>Server = 192.168.187.129
 <br>ServerActive = 192.168.187.129
 <br>Hostname = ubuntu-host-{}